jpchen/underdash-api/source/index.html.md

 # Introduction

  This is a cross documentation of [lodash](https://lodash.com/) and [underscore.js](http://underscorejs.org/).
 This arose from my need to translate some underscore.js code, and I noticed that there was no place that aggregated the APIs together.
-This does not attempt to prescribe one nor the other as the library of choice, as there is plenty of [discussion](http://stackoverflow.com/questions/13789618/differences-between-lodash-and-underscore) of that already  As of the date of writing, this uses lodash [4.17.2](https://www.npmjs.com/package/lodash) and underscore [1.8.3](https://www.npmjs.com/package/underscore).
+This does not attempt to prescribe one nor the other as the library of choice, as there is plenty of [discussion](http://stackoverflow.com/questions/13789618/differences-between-lodash-and-underscore) of that already.
+As of the date of writing, this uses lodash [4.17.2](https://www.npmjs.com/package/lodash) and underscore [1.8.3](https://www.npmjs.com/package/underscore).
 Freely use for your own benefit (risk).

 # Table of Contents